Rax Roast Beef: 1994–2007

-In 1994, Rax Restaurants Inc. merged with North Carolina–based Franchise Enterprises Inc, renaming the company Heartland Food Systems Inc., and becoming a Hardee's franchisee.
+In 1994, Rax Restaurants Inc. merged with North Carolina–based Franchise Enterprises Inc, renaming the company Heartland Food Systems Inc., and became a Hardee's franchisee.
 Heartland planned to convert all Rax restaurants into Hardee's by 1997.
 However, by 1996, the difficulty of converting Rax restaurants to Hardee's placed too much pressure on Heartland, and they were forced to once again file for Chapter 11 bankruptcy.
 As part of a turnaround plan, the company sold the Hardee's units it owned that were not originally Rax stores and changed the company's name back to Rax Restaurants Inc.

 By 1996, the chain had dropped to 150 franchises, with 450 locations.

 The company planned a revival for the Rax concept, including a new, simpler menu, a new store prototype, and a new logo and color scheme.
 However, in November 1996, Wendy's International made an offer to purchase 37 Rax restaurants, intending to convert most of them to Tim Hortons.
 This caused a change in strategy, and a buyer was sought for the remaining company-owned restaurants.
 In July 1997, the Rax brand was purchased by Cassady & Associates.

 By December 2005, the brand was owned by Carpediem Management Co., with 51 locations, of which 11 were company-owned and 40 were franchisee-owned.
 As other fast food chains added kids' meals, Rax created its mascot, Uncle Alligator, who featured in all the kids' meals and toys, always involving some sport or activity (for example, skateboarding).
-In 2006, 26 locations remained in Illinois, Indiana, Kentucky, Ohio, Pennsylvania, Virginia, and West Virginia.
+In 2006, the Rax website indicated that 26 locations remained in Illinois, Indiana, Kentucky, Ohio, Pennsylvania, Virginia, and West Virginia, though many were closed by that point.